ktemkin/gnuradio-for-mac-without-macports/README.md

 Note, we have not transformed <a href="https://github.com/gnuradio/gr-logo/blob/master/gnuradio_logo_icon-square.svg">gnuradio_logo_icon-square.svg</a> when building <a href="https://github.com/cfriedt/gnuradio-for-mac-without-macports/blob/master/gnuradio.icns">gnuradio.icns</a>.
 It is identical to the original graphic in every way, sampled at various resolutions.
 See <a href="http://applehelpwriter.com/2012/12/16/make-your-own-icns-icons-for-free/">here</a> for the #exactsteps followed.
 Also note that <a href="https://github.com/cfriedt/gnuradio-for-mac-without-macports/issues/8">Issue #8</a> exists to simplify that process.
 </small>
 </div>

-## GNURadio Uprev

-Hey, all!
-This project has recently been adopted by a new maintainer -- and work is underway to ship a more up-to-date version of GNUradio.
-This is a non-trivial change, as we have to uprev quite a few dependencies -- and, for the newest GNURadio builds, shift quit a few things from Qt4 to Qt5.
-You can check out the (unstable) work in progress in the `gnuradio_uprev` branch, which should be available shortly.
-Check back soon!